jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     def duration():
         return None

-  the terminal shows a :doc:`/exceptions/TypeError` with a different message about the first argument passed in from the test
+  the terminal shows a :ref:`TypeError` with a different message about the first argument passed in from the test

   .. code-block:: python